tboydamj/ZMA/README.md

-# flutter_login_screen
+# ZOOMED Mobile Application

-A new Flutter application.
+A Flutter based Car tracking application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an application designed by the zuoix team to be used with the zoomed security system.

 A few resources to get you started if this is your first Flutter project: